rfg-modding/SyncFaction/README.md

 A lot of functionality is not implemented yet!

+* version or build date in window header
 * Support mods that modify files inside vpp_pc archives as ModManager did
 * Support installing several mods at same time if they don't conflict with multiplayer
   * Allow to "void warranty" and install custom mix of multiplayer mods